 Relationships are more important than most people realize and as we continue to move towards the future they are only going to become more important.
 Since none of us can stop the future from approaching (unless you have a DeLorean) we move forward every day.
 But, do our relationships?
 When you can get the same product from two different companies just as fast and for the same price, which do you choose?
 You choose the one you know, the one you trust.

-I recently listened to Franchise Partner in Charge Dee Boykin explain the value of strong relationships and his experiences with them, both what worked and not so much.
+I recently listened to Franchise Partner Dee Boykin explain the value of strong relationships and his experiences with them, both what worked and not so much.
 Having a relationship with our clients can be the difference between losing that client over a simple mistake, to receiving forgiveness for the biggest.
 Relationships allow us to stump our toes and move on without fear of client retaliation or losing the client altogether.
 And a strong relationship can be your “get out of jail free card” for those colossal mistakes we wish we could forget.
 But, just like the board game, there are only a limited number of those in the deck.

 The key to building those relationships is person-to-person communication with decision makers leading the way.
 Some clients prefer to talk electronically, others over the phone, some face-to-face, but the same two things occur no matter what the method of communication is—person-to-person.